 1. Watercolor Eagle with a Crown Tattoo

 Topping off our list is a crowned eagle chest tattoo.
 While this imagery may easily be mistaken for American patriotism, it’s reminiscent of Polish pride.
 After all, a crowned eagle with a golden beak has been the centerpiece of the coat of arms of Poland since the year 1295.
 We’ve seen many tattoo designs based on the country’s imagery, but few put such an emphasis on the crown.
-We love the watercolor-like coloring presented here.
+We love the watercolor-like coloring presented in this crown chest tattoo.
 If you’re nervous about getting inked, you’ll be pleased to know that this technique tends to be less painful than traditional ink application.

 2. Eerie Crowned Skeleton Full Back Tattoo